jackwthake/psu-computer-science/cs163/prog1/readme.md

 - `add_item`: This will take in an initialized **CS_project** structure.
 The Function will then attempt to add the structure to it's list, returning **MEM_ALLOC_FAIL** if the node cannot be created, **SUCCESS** otherwise.
+- `remove_item`: This will take in the name of the project to be deleted. it will then iterate through the list until it finds a matching project, it'll then remove the node returning **SUCCESS**, if no match was found it will return **FAILURE**
 - `display`: This will take in no parameters.
 It will then attempt to print out the entire list to the user, returning **FAILURE** if the list is empty, **SUCCESS** otherwise.